bodziosamolot/sourceGenerators/article.md

 Syntax visualisation of everyones favourite [WeatherForecastController](https://github.com/dotnet/AspNetCore.Docs/blob/main/aspnetcore/tutorials/first-web-api/samples/3.0/TodoApi/Controllers/WeatherForecastController.cs):
 ![Syntax Tree of everyones favourite WeatherForecastController](https://i.imgur.com/AU0veYl.png)

-It shows basic building blocks of the tree:
+It shows elements out of which the Tree is constructed:
-- Node - Building blocks of the syntax tree consisting of combination of tokens, trivia and other nodes
+- Node - Basic building blocks of the syntax tree consisting of combination of tokens, trivia and other nodes.
 - Token - Leaves of the syntax tree.
-These are elements like keywords or identifiers
+These are elements like keywords or identifiers.
-- Trivia - Parts of syntax with really low significance like whitespace or comments
+- Trivia - Parts of syntax with really low significance like whitespace or comments.
-- Value - Some tokens store the characters they consist of in a separate field called Value
+- Value - Some tokens store the characters they consist of in a separate field called Value.

 Syntax trees are used in what is called *syntax analysis*.
 You could compare a syntax tree to a diagram of code in one source file.
 It can be useful but You are missing the context.
 In order to get more information we need to get to *semantic analysis*.